 \subsection{Experimental Setup}

 This section outlines the setup of our open ad hoc teamwork experiments.
 Section~\ref{Sec:Environments} provides an overview of the environments utilised in our experiments.
 We then describe how we induce openness in Section~\ref{Sec:EnvironmentOpennessSpecification}.
-Section~\ref{Sec:TeammateTypesFullObs} provides a description on the different teammates types utilised for our simulations.
-Finally, we give an overview on the different evaluated algorithms in Section~\ref{Sec:FullObservedAlgorithms}.
+Section~\ref{Sec:TeammateTypesFullObs} provides a description of the different teammates' types utilised for our simulations.
+Finally, we give an overview of the different evaluated algorithms in Section~\ref{Sec:FullObservedAlgorithms}.